Bidding Games and Efficient Allocations: Computational Issues

+Note that any state at level $j$ corresponds to a partition of the first $j$ items.
+Finally, we identify the terminals $T$ with the last level $k$ (full partitions), and assign $u_i(s_{k,m_1,m_2}) = m_i$. \end{proof}

+Using an implementation of Algorithm~\ref{alg:PSPE_fast} in Matlab, we computed the PSPE prices for an SSB with $k$ identical items.
+When the initial budget is the same ($0.5$ for each player), we witness a clear pattern \emph{increasing prices} over time.
+This pattern breaks when we start from different initial budget allocations.

-A similar technique can be applied in games where the valuations are not additive, but still based on some additive notion of weight.
+\paragraph{Weight-based games} A similar technique can be applied in games where the valuations are not additive, but still base on some additive notion of weight.
 We say that $v_i$ is \emph{weight-based} if every item has a fixed weight $w_j$, and there is a function $f_i:\mathbb N\rightarrow \mathbb R$, s.t. $v_i(S) = f_i(\sum_{j\in S} w_j)$.
 Note that without further constraints any function is weight-based, as we can make sure that each bundle has a different total weight.
+However if weights are bounded then we get a succinct representation for a subclass of functions.

-Weight-based valuations have a bidding game representation with at most $w(K)^2$ states.
-This idea can be further generalized to value that depends on several different quantities.
-As a concrete example, suppose that the items are computing machines, each with some properties like storage, memory, bandwidth, etc. The value of a set of machines to a client depends only on the total storage, total memory, and total bandwidth, regardless of how these resources are allocated across the machines.
+This idea can be further generalized.
+We say that $v_i$ is \emph{multi-weight-based} if every item has a vector of fixed weights $(w^1_j,\ldots,w^q_j)$, and there is a function $f_i:\mathbb N\rightarrow \mathbb R$, s.t. $v_i(S) = f_i(\sum_{j\in S} w^1_j, \ldots, \sum_{j\in S} w^q_j)$.
+As a concrete example, suppose that the items are computing machines, each with some properties like storage, memory, bandwidth, etc. The value of a set of machines to a client depends only on the total storage, total memory, and total bandwidth, regardless of how these resources are allocated across among the machines.

+Note that additive SSBs are a special case of multi-weight-based SSBs, where there are two dimensions. $f_1(S) = \sum_{j\in S} w^1_j, f_2(S) = \sum_{j\in S} w^2_j$.
+Note however that we allow $f_i$ to be a completely arbitrary function, and it does not even need to be monotone.

+\begin{proposition} Given a multi-weight-based SSB $F$, there is an equivalent bidding game with $|S|\leq (k+1)\cdot M^2$ states, where $M= (w^1(K)+1) \times \cdots \times (w^q(K)+1) $.
+Further, such a bidding game can be constructed efficiently. \end{proposition} \begin{proof} Construction is very similar to Proposition~\ref{th:additive}.
+We identify each state at level~$j$ with a tuple $\tup{j,m^1_1,m^1_2,\ldots,m^q_1,m^q_2}$. where $m^{r}_i$ now tracks the total dimension-$r$ weight of the bundle owned by agent $i$.
+We link each state to its two children by adding all respective weights of item $\tau(j)$ to the bundle owned by one of the agents.